jmalicki/repo-intel/docs/projects/01-project-selection/human-prompts/pre-assessment-checklist.md

 - [ ] Data consistency is verified

 ### Data Accuracy
-- [ ] Project characteristics are accurate
+- [ ] Automated metrics are validated
-- [ ] Diversity assessments are valid
+- [ ] Quantitative scores are verified
-- [ ] Quality assessments are reliable
+- [ ] Data sources are reliable
 - [ ] Data integrity is maintained

 ### Data Accessibility